webclinic017/jambot/README.md

 ```
 ![PrintTrades](docs/pics/PrintTrades.png)

 Use plotly to create interactive chart with order fill prices.
-Very useful to look through backtested trades and see what worked or not.
+Very useful to look through backtested trades and see how the strategy performed in each case.
 ```
 t = strat.trades[8]
 t.chart()